-It has been necessary to modify the grid points for a few reasons:
+It has been necessary to modifySome observations on the grid points for a few reasons: follow:

 - The prior review had the STTM parameters set to the lowest values in the set of grid points.
-This has made it desirable to add a lower APC (35/GJ) in case problems are found with the current value.
-We doubt a lower Market Price Cap in the STTM would be supportable with higher base gas prices so have not proposed to model that case.
-We apply the same value for the DWGM. - The "normal" gas price will be higher in the future than at the time of the last review, so that will immediately make current CPT levels more likely to bind.
-Therefore we include some moderate increases in CPT value to account for these increases. - We have reduced the range of the highest value of the STTM market price cap as high values were found to be far from acceptable in prior reviews.
-In our prior study we made similar conclusions in regard to the

-\$2500 CPT value for the DWGM but in the current study, we are retaining the value as with higher standard gas prices it might be the only value that would support two full periods of prices at VoLL while including 33 pricing periods of standard prices.
+This has made it desirable to add aconsider lower APC (values (\$30/G] and \$35/GJ) in case problems are found with the current value. - We doubt a lower Market Price Cap in the STTM wouldthat MPC/VoLL settings below \$400/GJ will be supportable with higher base gas prices so have not proposed to model that case.
+We apply the same value for the DWGMincluded these. - The "normal" gas price will be higher in the future than at the time of the last review, so that will immediately make current CPT levels more likely to bind.
+Therefore we include some moderate increases in CPT value to account for these increases. - We have reduced the range of the highest value of the STTM market price cap as high values were found to be far from acceptable in prior reviews...
+In our prior study we made similar conclusions in regard to the \$2500 CPT value for the DWGM but in the current study, we are retaining the value as with higher standard gas prices it might be the only value that would support two full periods of prices at VoLL while including 33 pricing periods of standard prices.